 is used to intercept the following events:

-You can’t open another level of editor by default as you possibly used to do with HMC.
+You can’t open another level of editor by default as you may have been used to doing with HMC.
 There are ways to allow nested popups in multiple levels.
-This feature can be activated for any cockpit with one of following properties:
+This feature can be activated for any cockpit with one of the following properties:

 # activate only for specific cockpit